How often should movable parts of intruments, e.g. the hinges, be oiled?

 Ideally the cleaning performance is such that all residues including the care products are removed during the cleaning process.
 All instruments with metal sliding surfaces should therefore be oiled after each cleaning process as recommended by the manufacturer.

-Is it correct to say that pitting corrosion on surgical instruments is a locally confined process and that therefore it cannot be transferred (carried over) to other instruments by the reprocessing media?
+Is it correct to say that pitting corrosion on surgical instruments is a locally confined process and that therefore it cannot be transfered (carried over) to other instruments by the reprocessing media?

 No, active pitting corrosion can cause subsequent rusting i.e. rust carry-over.
 Depending on the cause, severity and extent of the pitting damage the instruments concerned should be removed from the reprocessing cycle.
 Such instruments should be returned to the manufacturer or a qualified repair service for reconditioning.
 For further information see the Red Brochure 8th Edition, Pages 55-56.

 Are weld joints at surgical instruments (made of stainless steel) less corrosion-resisting and are these spots prone to increased corrodibility after frequent processing?

 Products concerned of well-known instrument manufacturers do not show any difference in corrosion-resistance.
 This is assured by appropriate welding methods, welding parameters, and if necessary by welding filler and subsequent heat treatment improving the homogenizing of the material.